 Mákos guba – Poppy seed bread pudding

-Mákos guba is a mystical food: it’s dry and soggy, salty and sweet at the same time, it’s a dessert, however it’s often served as a main dish after hearty soups.
+Mákos guba is a mystical food: it’s dry and soggy, salty and sweet at the same time.
+It’s a dessert, but it’s often served as a main dish after hearty soups.
 But one thing is sure: it’s a remarkable member of the Hungarian culinary from the 19th century, and it’s a traditional dish of Christmas Eve supper.

 Poppy seed bread pudding can be prepared in different ways, from the cheap, average recipes till the sophisticated artworks of haute cuisine.
 Though mákos guba is generally made with bakery crescents, advanced cooks quite often choose sweet bread instead, “fanatics” go beyond that and bake their own brioche like pastry.
 Whatever you use, it has to be stale enough in order to be able to absorb the liquid without getting oversoaked.